junxit/us-congress-bills-111/bill.md

 >     - **(A)** assess whether applicable classification policies, procedures, rules, and regulations have been followed;
 >     - **(B)** describe any problems with the administration of the applicable classification policies, procedures, rules, and regulations, including specific non-compliance issues;
 >     - **(C)** recommend improvements in awareness and training to address any problems identified in subparagraph (B); and
->     - **(D)** report at least annually to the Committee on Homeland Security of the House of Representatives, the Committee on Homeland Security and Governmental Affairs of the Senate, and the public, in an appropriate format, on the findings of the Inspector General’s audits under this section;
+>     - **(D)** report at least annually to the Committee on Homeland Security of the House of Representatives, the Committee on Homeland Security and Governmental Affairs of the Senate, and the public, in an appropriate format, on the findings of the Inspector General's audits under this section;
 >   - **(5)** establish a process whereby employees may challenge original classification decisions made by Department employees or contractors and be rewarded with specific incentives for successful challenges resulting in the removal of classification markings or the downgrading of them;
 >   - **(6)** inform employees and contractors that failure to comply with the policies, procedures, and programs established under this section could subject them to a series of penalties; and
 >   - **(7)** institute a series of penalties for employees and contractors who repeatedly fail to comply with the policies, procedures, and programs established under this section after having received both notice of their noncompliance and appropriate training or re-training to address such noncompliance.
-> - **(c)** *Finished intelligence product defined* The term “finished intelligence product” means a document in which an intelligence analyst has evaluated, interpreted, integrated, or placed into context raw intelligence or information.
+> - **(c)** *Finished intelligence product defined* The term finished intelligence product means a document in which an intelligence analyst has evaluated, interpreted, integrated, or placed into context raw intelligence or information.

 ## § 4.
-Enforcement of over-classification prevention within the Department of Homeland Security
+Enforcement of over-classification prevention within the department of homeland security

 Subtitle A of title II of the Homeland Security Act of 2002 (6 U.S.C.
 121 et seq.) is further amended by adding at the end the following new section: